MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/brand-center-overview.md

 ## Managing the brand center

 The SharePoint brand center includes two levels of management: the Microsoft 365 Admin Center and the Brand Center associated SharePoint site.
-Within the Microsoft 365 Admin Center the global administrator has control over the enablement of the Brand Center as well as easy access to the associated site with management in the SharePoint Admin Center.
+Within the Microsoft 365 Admin Center, the global administrator has control over the enablement of the Brand Center and easy access to the associated site with management in the SharePoint Admin Center.

-From the Brand center associated site, the Global administrators, site administrators and owners can update the site permissions in the SharePoint Admin Center such as adding additional brand managers to the experience.
+From the Brand center associated site, the Global administrators, site administrators, and owners can update the site permissions in the SharePoint Admin Center such as adding more brand managers to the experience.
 You can do this by adding members to the site owners’ group.
-Within the app itself, the brand managers will be able to upload and manage their organization’s brand assets.
+Within the app itself, the brand managers are able to upload and manage their organization’s brand assets.

 |Who?|Where?|What?|
 |----|------|-----|